MAPotokina/job_search_helper/README.md

 3. **Job Descriptions**: Longer, more detailed descriptions give better AI analysis
 4. **Costs**: Check `/stats` regularly to monitor OpenAI usage and costs
 5. **Backup**: Your data is in `data/jobs.db` - back it up regularly
+6. **Token Optimization**: The app uses a single API call for all analysis (~60% token savings vs. separate requests)

 ## 🐛 Troubleshooting